factsmission/dcat-ap-ch-shacl/README.md

  * The specification mandates the use of schema:url as class.
 This seems an a mistake and we ssume that schema:URL is what is meant.
  * Inference: the specification isn't explicit if and what inference should be allowed.
 We assume that where vcard:Kind is allowed its subclasses (Individual, Organization, Group, Location) should be allowed to.
 SHACL only allows specifying ontological statements in the data and not in the Shape-Graph, so currently using a subclass is only accepted if the respective rdfs:subClassOf statement is also present in the data.
 We could of course explcitely allow some named subclassed in the shape file but this doesn't seem to be arranted by the spec.
+ * the type (`foaf:Document`) does not need to be explicitely specified for a document to validate (the type can be inferred from the rdfs:range of foaf:Document)

+ ## Other points to discuss
+ * Shouldn't we rather require a Dataset to be named (using standard IRI) rather than requiring a proprietary dct:identifier?
+Analoguos questions can be asked for `dcat:themeTaxonomy` and `foaf:homepage`
+ * Should xsd:dateTime be supported as well where xsd:date is required?
+ * It seems inconsistence to forbid `adms:status` on distributions while generally allowing arbitrary properties.

 ## License